 Do you need to physically come to the country to complete a purchase?

 No, The Property Finders regularly acts for clients based overseas who buy and sell New Zealand property without needing to physically come to the country to complete the settlement.
 We can manage this by emailing all the required documentation to the client who gets it signed and witnessed in front of a notary public in their country of residence and returned to us by courier.
 Alternatively, you can grant power of attorney to a third party, usually your lawyer, giving authority to represent you at completion.

 What are the most common mistakes overseas investors make when purchasing property in New Zealand?

 Most easily avoidable mistakes stem from failing to get legal advice before entering into a Sale and Purchase Agreement.
-Many foreigners don’t realise that once you have signed a Sale and Purchase Agreement you are legally bound to this contract, there is no “cooling down period” after signing as is the case in many countries and you cannot back out of the agreement if you change your mind.
-This means that its essential to get legal advice prior to signing the agreement so that you know what type of land you are agreeing to purchase and can include relevant conditions (such as finance, builder report, OIA consent etc) in the contract.
+Many foreigners don’t realise that once you have signed a Sale and Purchase Agreement you are legally bound to this contract.
+There is no “cooling down period” after signing as is the case in many countries and you cannot back out of the agreement if you change your mind.
+This means it’s essential to get legal advice prior to signing the agreement so that you know what type of land you are agreeing to purchase and can include relevant conditions (such as finance, builder report, OIA consent etc) in the contract.

-If you have a specific question that we haven’t covered here please feel free to contact us and we’ll do our best to tell you what you want to know.
+If you have a specific New Zealand questions that we haven’t covered here please feel free to contact us and we’ll do our best to tell you what you want to know.